-

 Add a reCAPTCHA field to your Act-On Forms for an extra security measure.
 If you're receiving many blank form submissions, you may have spam bots submitting your Forms.
 Placing a reCAPTCHA field in your Forms will prevent this.
 ReCAPTCHA requires Form visitors to click a checkbox before submitting their information.
 If they do not – or cannot, as is the case with spam bots – they will receive t...

-Including a state or country dropdown in your Form allows you to get some useful information about your customers.
-However, if you are syncing this data to your CRM there are a few important steps to follow.
-Like standard field names, the state or country field must exactly match your CRM's version, or else the data will not transfer.
-Instructions Navigate to Content > Catalog > Content Fragme...
+Including a state or country dropdown in your Form gives you useful information about your visitors - but if you're syncing that data to your CRM, there are a few important steps to follow first, or the values simply won't transfer.
+Why this matters: Like any standard field name, the state or country field must exactly match your CRM's version, or the data will not transfer.
+Instructions Navi...

 You can expire your Forms or cap submissions when using Forms to register sign-ups, for example for time or capacity-limited events, including webinars and trade shows, because Act-On Forms are public web pages and can be accessed by visitors at any time.
 In Act-On's Forms Composer, you can set a Form expiration date and limit how many visitors can submit your Form.
 Instructions Adding a Cap f...